Dubois, Wyoming: Cultural references

 The geology of the area surrounding Dubois is unique in the world for featuring (almost in the same view) examples of all three major mountain-building forces: tectonic, volcanic, and glacial.
 This is described in detail in the nonfiction book Rising from the Plains by science writer John McPhee.

 The body of Marine PFC Chance Phelps was taken to his parents' home in Dubois after his death in Iraq in 2004.
 The story is featured in the HBO film Taking Chance.

 Much of the videogame Firewatch takes places in the region surrounding Dubois.
 It is mentioned on signposts within the game.

+Gary McMahan sang about the sale of a ranch situated east of Dubois in "The Old Double Diamond".